VedantSS/RFM-customer-segmentation-sql/README.md

-# RFM-customer-segmentation-sqlRFM Customer Segmentation using SQL
+# RFM-customer-segmentation-sqlRFM Customer Segmentation using SQL and PowerBI

 Project Overview

 This project performs customer segmentation using the RFM model (Recency, Frequency, Monetary).